wp-plugins/speed-booster-pack/readme.txt

 == Changelog ==

 = 1.6 =
-* Fixed some errors and missed codes plugin fuctions.
+* Fixed some errors and missed codes from plugin fuctions.

 = 1.5 =
 * Added Lazy Load feature to improve the web page loading times of your images.